Pafeup/Task-list-React.js/README.md

 This is a simple application where you can create a to-do list.

-This is my previous project that I am porting to React.\
+This is my previous project ported to React,\
-Currently, the project does not have any interactive features implemented.\
-However, in the future, I plan to introduce interactions such as marking tasks as done and removing them from the list.
+where I am learning how to add interactions.

+In this application, you can:
+- Add new tasks.
+- Check or uncheck tasks to mark them as completed.
+- Mark all tasks as completed at once.
+- Hide completed tasks.
+- Delete tasks from the list.

 If you're interested, I invite you to check out my work using the link below.
-Stay tuned for future updates!

 #### Demo:
 https://pafeup.github.io/Task-list-React.js/

-## Preview of the idea:
+## Preview:
 ![taskListPrezentation](public/images/taskListPresentation.gif)

 ## Tools & Technologies: